-Case of the Month: Suzanne A. Bombardier is written by guest blogger Jennifer Kathleen Gibbons.
+The Case of the Month for June features Suzanne A. Bombardier.
+It is written by guest blogger Jennifer Kathleen Gibbons.

-UPDATE: on Jan 2, 2015 the award-winning magazine Salon featured this case and Jennifer’s story.
-The article included a link to this post.
+UPDATE: on Jan 2, 2015 the award-winning magazine Salon featured this case, Jennifer’s story, and links back to this post.
 Please check below for more the updates.

 In June 21, 1980 Suzanne (known to everyone as Suzie) Bombardier was babysitting her nieces at her sister’s apartment in Antioch, California.

 It was the first night of summer.
 Suzie just finished eighth grade and was going to start her last year of junior high in the fall.

 The San Francisco Examiner reported that Suzie talked to a friend until 1:30 in the morning while Saturday Night Live and Don Kirschner’s Rock Concert played in the background.
 She told her friend she was “really beat” then hung up.

 Her sister Stephanie Mullen arrived at home around 4am after working a long shift.
 Normally when Suzie slept over, she spent the night on the couch.
 However, Suzie wasn’t on the couch.
 Figuring that she was with the girls, Stephanie headed to bed.